nstublen/jquery-stopattop/README.md

 # jquery-stopattop
-jQuery plugin that will stop elements from scrolling any further than the top of the browser window.
+jQuery plugin that will stop elements from scrolling past the top of the browser window.